p2pu/InventFest/Art & Design Tent/A&D Module-01-Welcome + Invent.markdown

 Welcome to the art + design tent for InventFest.
 If you are here, you probably want to learn how to connect 3-D printing and littleBits, design funky products that whirrr-and-buzzz and fashion installations that make people go "wow."

 We live in a time where we talk to our art--we touch it, talk to it, walk in step with it.
 The "Internet of Things," the ability to fuse objects and human behavior together, has opened opened up a wealth of creative opportunities.

-In this project, you'll create a piece of art that interacts with the viewer in some way.
+In this project, you'll create a piece of art that interacts with the viewer.

 # Design Constraints
 1. Think about how you envision life in the year 3000.
 What about our interaction with technology makes you uncomfortable?